 Ongoing Work

 By challenging groundwater appropriations and insisting on responsible wastewater reuse practices, we are working to ensure that the intent of protective legislation is upheld and that the long-term health of Great Salt Lake remains a priority.
-As water scarcity becomes an increasingly pressing issue in the American West, the actions taken to protect and preserve Great Salt Lake in perpetuity serve as a model for balancing ecological preservation with human needs.
-Our ongoing efforts highlight the critical importance of informed, proactive stewardship in safeguarding this hemispheric treasure for future generations.
+These ongoing efforts highlight the critical importance of informed management balancing ecological preservation with human needs.